|

 systemd-notify command itself is used, and if "parent" is

-specified the calling process' PID is used — even if it is
+specified the calling process' PID is used — even if it is the

-the service manager. --pid=auto is equivalent to
+service manager. --pid=auto is equivalent to systemd-notify

-systemd-notify MAINPID=$PID.
-For details about the semantics
+--pid=$PID.
+For details about the semantics of this option see

-process that shall become the new main process of a service —
+invocation from a process that shall become the new main

-and which is not the process forked off by the service
+process of a service — and which is not the process forked off

-reasons.
+security reasons.
 See systemd.service(5) for details.

 --uid=USER